-During this Permit year the committee's efforts focused on securing a domain name and a host for the web site.
+During this Permit year the committee's efforts focused developing content and a site map for a Trees for Bees website which will provide the general public with information and resources to promote the objectives of the committee.
 Plant tags were distributed to local garden centers so that homeowners can easily spot bee friendly plants.
 Car decals were distributed to the public as a way to brand this program.

 Several bee workshops/seminars were held by the Trees for Bees Partners and the Clean Water Awareness Campaign Bee Responsible Poster was on display during these events.
-Please see Appendix G.
+Please refer to Major Accomplishments, Pesticides, Herbicides, and Fertilizer Application (II.C.5) and see Appendix G and I.

-v.
+t.
 Turkey Creek Nature Preserve (TCNP)

 Through a formal partnership, established by an ongoing Memorandum of Understanding, the TCNP assists the Stormwater Program staff in achieving educational goals by including a stormwater education component to all student curriculums, community events and cleanups.
 TCNP also provides various opportunities to promote the Clean Water Awareness Campaign messages at their blog site, and in kiosks throughout the park.
 TCNP houses a recycling trailer for area residents to properly dispose of paper aluminum and plastic.
-Please see Appendix G.
+Please see Appendix G and I.

-w.
+u.
 Website